frasermarlow/singer-getting-started/README.md

 Running Taps and Targets locally on a Mac is probably the most common scenario for testing and development, but getting Singer to work does require some set up.

-For instance, Mac OS X comes with Python 2.7 out of the box, but Singer runs on Python 3.5. and separate virtual environments are recommended for each Tap and Target you use.
+For instance, Singer runs on Python 3.5. and separate virtual environments are recommended for each Tap and Target you use.

+But the [macOS Catalina 10.15 Release Notes](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes) tell us that:

+> Future versions of macOS won’t include scripting language runtimes by default, and might require you to install additional packages.
+> Use of Python 2.7 isn’t recommended as this version is included in macOS for compatibility with legacy software.
+Future versions of macOS won’t include Python 2.7.
+Instead, it’s recommended that you run python3 from within Terminal.

 But don’t worry, you do not need much familiarity with Python to get up and running.
 The following guide should get you there.

 To work on Singer, we are going to use the Mac Terminal which comes with Mac OS by default.

 So let’s start by opening the command line Terminal (Finder > Applications > Terminal)

+#### "Relax.
+Don't worry.
+And have a homebrew." - Charlie Papazian

 First, we install Homebrew, the free software package management system which makes it easy to install all the other modules required to run Singer.